gdquest-demos/godot-3-demos/README.md

 - Lars Kokemohr, dean of engineering at the [school4games Berlin](http://school4games.net/)

-It's a Work in Progress.
 If you find any mistake, please file an issue or leave a PR!